jundalisay/sp/content/en/research/sarkar/sutram/chapter-01b.md

 Prakrti’s manifestation lies in the saiṋcara and pratisaiṋcara processes.

-In all these manifestations of Prakrti, Puruśa exists not only as the material cause, but as the witness as well, in all states and conditions.
+In all these manifestations of Prakrti, in all states and conditions, Puruśa exists as:
+- the material cause
+- the witness as well

 <!-- 1-4.
 Paramashivah Puruśottamah vishvasya kendram. -->

-### 4. Supreme Consciousness at the nucleus of the universe is known as Paramashiva or Puruśottama
+### 4. Supreme Consciousness at the nucleus of the universe is Paramashiva or Puruśottama

 The trivalent Prakrti has been apparently crudifying the original Puruśa through Her own binding forces.